 Management Practices for Limited Application of Sewage Sludge to Land: The management practices requirements are in Part 7.2 and many of them are similar to those for land application of sewage sludge under Subcategory 2.a.
 There are two notable exceptions.
 One is that the application of sewage sludge shall not exceed one (1) dry metric ton (dmt) per acre unless otherwise approved in writing by the permit issuing authority.
-At that application rate it is very unlikely that the sewage sludge will cause problems with excess nitrogen and/or phosphorus at the application site.
+The typical applications rates for lagooned sewage sludge are 8-10 dmt per acre.
+At the 1 dmt/acre application rate it is very unlikely that the sewage sludge will cause problems with excess nitrogen and/or phosphorus at the application site.
 During the application process, the applicant may request permission to land apply sewage sludge at rates greater than one dmt per acre.
 To support the request, the applicant must submit data on the nitrogen and phosphorus content of the sewage sludge and soil data for each proposed application site.
 The permit issuing authority makes the determination if higher application rates would be acceptable and must give prior permission in writing.